oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/PrefixSum/README.md

 ### On a Windows* System
     * Build the program using VS2017 or VS2019
-      Right click on the solution file and open using either VS2017 or VS2019 IDE.
+      Right-click on the solution file and open using either VS2017 or VS2019 IDE.
-      Right click on the project in Solution explorer and select Rebuild.
+      Right-click on the project in Solution Explorer and select Rebuild.
-      From top menu select Debug -> Start without Debugging.
+      From the top menu, select Debug -> Start without Debugging.

     * Build the program using MSBuild
       Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for